ODDITY Tech Ltd. (ODD) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., April 3, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against ODDITY Tech Ltd. ("Oddity" or the "Company") (NASDAQ: ODD).
+LOS ANGELES, April 6, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against ODDITY Tech Ltd. ("Oddity" or the "Company") (NASDAQ: ODD).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN ODDITY TECH LTD. (ODD), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 11, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR ODDITY INVESTMENTS, CLICK HERE BEFORE MAY 11, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?